glwagner/glwagner.github.io/index.md

 title: Me: human and scientist
 ---

-I'm head of Numerical Weather Prediction at [Aeolus Labs] and a research scientist in [Earth, Atmospheric, and Planetary Sciences] at [MIT].
+I'm the head of Numerical Weather Prediction at [Aeolus Labs] and a research scientist in [Earth, Atmospheric, and Planetary Sciences] at [MIT].
-I develop differentiable software that plies the region between physics and machine learning.
+I develop Earth system modeling software that plies the region between physics and machine learning and dabble in fluid dynamics.
-I also dabble in fluid dynamics, physics, and Earth system modeling.
-Writ large, my goal is to accelerate progress in Earth system science by making simulations of the Earth system easier, cheaper, and more accurate.
+My goal is to accelerate progress in Earth system science by making simulations of the Earth system easier, cheaper, and more accurate.

 At Aeolus, I'm leading a team to build a differentiable,